idfive/Developer-Documentation/docs/general/ticketing/overview.md

 - Widgets, Layout Updates
 - Larger implications on the site environment APIs, Styles and Themes
 - Alterations to legacy sites
+- Discussions on scope and budget.
+Not "can we do this" but "should we do this"

 ## Before a ticket is considered ready for QC